FluBBaOfWard/WasabiDS/README.md

 to select an option, B or the top of the screen to go back a step.

 To select between the tabs use R & L or the touchscreen.

-Hold Start while starting a game to enter the boot rom settings, the internal EEPROM is saved when saving settings.

 ## Menu: